 The alternative that I’ve been exploring for some time is Reuse.
 The closure of the Maplin chain in early 2018 prompted me to acquire some discount Nickel Metal Hydride (NiMH) batteries in both AA and AAA sizes and a suitable charger from my local store’s clearance sale.
 These batteries are the same size as the mostly commonly used alkaline batteries but have a slightly lower voltage being 1.2 Volts rather than 1.5 Volts.

 I’ve been running these NiMH cells of AA size in Eve smart home devices for two and a half years gradually replacing alkaline batteries as they became exhausted.
-My only issue has been that the low battery warnings on the Eve devices are almost always set as the batteries have a lower voltage even when full, enough though the batteries have plenty of power to run the device.
+My only issue has been that the low battery warnings on the Eve devices are almost always set since the batteries have a lower voltage even when full, even though the batteries have plenty of power to run the device.
 One thus cannot rely on the low battery warning to flag the need to change the batteries, and so I have adopted a pattern of swapping freshly recharged batteries for part-discharged batteries on a quarterly basis.
 Over the first weekend of the first quarter I work my way around the house room by room swapping and recharging batteries.

 After two and a half years I’ve acquired multiple types of rechargeable NiMH batteries from different brands or of different capacities.
 I make a habit of charging and using only like cells together.